mendersoftware/mender-docs/04.Artifacts/07.State-scripts/docs.md

 In addition, return code `21` is used for the [retry-later](#retry-later) feature.
 All other return codes are reserved for future use by Mender and should not be used.

+### Retry-later

+State scripts are allowed to return a specific error code (`21`), in which case the client will sleep for a time configured by [StateScriptRetryIntervalSeconds](../../client-configuration/configuration-file/configuration-options/#statescriptretryintervalseconds) before the state script is called again.
+Note that scripts are not allowed to retry for infinitely long.
+Please see description of [StateScriptRetryTimeoutSeconds](../../client-configuration/configuration-file/configuration-options/#statescriptretrytimeoutseconds) for more information.

+This feature is useful e.g when you want user confirmation before proceeding with the update as is described in the [Update confirmation by end user](./#update-confirmation-by-end-user) section on this page.

 ## Script timeout

-Each script has a maximum execution default time of 1 hour, or of user-specified time `StateScriptTimeoutSeconds`.
-If a script exceeds this running time, its process group will be killed and Mender will treat the script as failed.
+Each script has a maximum execution time defined by [StateScriptTimeoutSeconds](../../client-configuration/configuration-file/configuration-options/#statescripttimeoutseconds).
+If a script exceeds this running time, its process group will be killed and the Mender client will treat the script and the update as failed.

 ## Power loss